Creating a WildFly cluster

 <subsystem xmlns="urn:jboss:domain:datasources:5.0"> <datasources> <datasource jndi-name="java:jboss/datasources/JGroups" pool-name="JGroupsDS"> <connection-property name="url"> jdbc:mysql://your-rds-hostname.cluster-c1ufrgizkeyf.us-east-1.rds.amazonaws.com/jgroups </connection-property> <driver>mysql</driver> <security> <user-name>jgroups</user-name> <password>yourpassword</password> </security> </datasource> <drivers> <driver name="mysql" module="com.mysql.driver"> <xa-datasource-class>com.mysql.jdbc.jdbc2.optional.MysqlXADataSource</xa-datasource-class> <datasource-class>com.mysql.jdbc.jdbc2.optional.MysqlDataSource</datasource-class> </driver> </drivers> </datasources> </subsystem>

 JGroups is the library used by WildFly to connect members of a cluster.
-By default JGroups is configured to use UDP and multicasting, but neither UDP nor multicasting are supported by Amazon.
+By default, JGroups is configured to use UDP and multicasting, but neither UDP or multicasting are supported by Amazon.

-In the jgroups subsystem we will be switching to the
+In the JGroups subsystem we will switch to the

 tcp stack by changing the